idodov/RedAlert/README.md

 {{ state_attr('binary_sensor.oref_alert', 'data') | regex_search("תל אביב") }}
 `

-**Sample trigger or value template for a binary sensor - All of Tel Aviv, *except* the city center** To create a sensor that activates only when an attack occurs in any Israeli city with similar character patterns in their names, you should use the following code syntax.
+**Sample trigger or value template for a binary sensor - Yavne city and not Gan-Yavne city**

+To create a sensor that activates only when an attack occurs in any Israeli city with similar character patterns in their names, you should use the following code syntax.
 For example, if you want to create a sensor that activates when *only* "יבנה" *and not* "גן יבנה" is attacked, you can use the following code syntax.
 ```